malishav/OSCOAP/draft-ietf-core-object-security.md

 # Acknowledgments #

 The following individuals provided input to this document: Carsten Bormann, Joakim Brorsson, Martin Gunnarsson, Klaus Hartke, Jim Schaad, Marco Tiloca, and Malisa Vucinic.

 --- back

 # Overhead # {#appendix-a}

 OSCOAP transforms an unprotected CoAP message to a protected CoAP message, and the protected CoAP message is larger than the unprotected CoAP message.
 This appendix illustrates the message expansion.
+Ludwig Seitz and Goeran Selander worked on this document as part of the CelticPlus project CyberWI, with funding from Vinnova.

 ## Length of the Object-Security Option ## {#appendix-a1}